rwilson-umbc/ges666-400/syllabus/readme.md

 Students will be expected to:

   - Complete and be prepared to discuss all assigned readings
-  - Attend the lecture
+  - Attend the lectures in-person and virtual when designated
-  - Complete and submit assignments
+  - Complete and submit all assignments
   - Present a mini-lecture on an applied method
   - Prepare a short conference paper and presentation

-This course has prerequisites: students are expected to have taken [PPD534](https://github.com/gboeing/ppd534) or an equivalent introductory course on basic Python, stats, and spatial concepts.
-These prerequisites will not be covered from the ground-up as you are expected to be already familiar with them.
+This course has no prerequisites: students are not expected to have any background or exeperience with mapping, statistics, programming, nor spatial concepts.
+These aspects will not be covered from the ground-up as you are expected to be already familiar with them.
 This course requires patience and practice: learning to code will take lots of trial-and-error, self-direction, repetition, and experimentation on your part.
 You will get out of it what you are willing to put into it.
 Please note that this syllabus is a living document and may be updated by the instructor during the semester as needed.